extrowerk/extrowerk_site/_posts/2017-11-05-My-Porting-Toolset.markdown

 ### "inrecipe" script:

-Working with HaikuPorts tree is not easy ride.
+Working with the HaikuPorts tree is not easy ride.
 We try to follow the Gentoo Portage and the Arch AUR logical folder structure, but some recipes still resides in unreasonable places.
-To find them i have to "ag" trough the whole tree, but i let ag analyze only the files with "recipe" extension, so it won't go reursively in "work" folders.
+To find them I have to "ag" trough the whole tree, but i let ag analyze only the files with "recipe" extension and it won't go recursively in "work" folders to spare time.
-If i update a port and want to know which other ports depending on it, i can easily "grep" the recipes.

 	function inrecipe {
 		/bin/ag $argv /Ports/haikuports -G recipe --ignore "work*" }

+If i update a port and want to know which other ports depending on it, i can easily "grep" the recipes.
 So if i work on "libSDL" i can get the depending ports like:

 `# inrecipe libSDL`